 If you have to give yourself a slight “kick” at the end, drink coffee or black/green tea instead.

-Interesting and quite not what I expected.
+Interesting and not what I expected.
 But what can pro players do to boost their skills before or while gaming?
-I dug a little deeper into the topic and asked Masakari many more questions, and here are the results.
+So I dug a little deeper into the topic and asked Masakari many more questions, and here are the results.

 Note: This article was written in English.
 Translations into other languages may not provide the same linguistic quality.
 We apologize for grammatical and semantic errors.

 How does a pro gamer play with several liters of energy drinks in his blood?
 Click on the play button below to find out.
 Have fun.
 The story is told in English.

 If you want to read the story in your favorite language, watch this video with closed captions enabled: